-LA On Track For Deadliest Traffic Year in Recorded Memory
+LA On Track For Third Year in a Row Above 300 Fatalities

 Next month, on Sunday, November 17, communities across the world will unite to recognize World Day of Remembrance for Road Traffic Victims for those who have lost their lives or been impacted by traffic violence.